mergen-sergio/DBest/tutorial/understanding-schemas.md

 You can view an operator’s schemas by **running a query** over the node to see the result set.
 Each column in the result set is prefixed with its corresponding schema name.

+The example below displays the result set obtained by joining the `movie` and `movie_cast` data nodes, with column names prefixed by their respective schema names.

 ---

 ### Dynamic Schema Updates